boxysean/beaglebone-DMX/README.md

 Benchmark
 ---------

 BeagleBone rev A6 running both the DMX server and a DMX client written in python.
-The client constantly sends updates on all 512 channels, 1000 times.
+The client sends 1000 updates messages back-to-back, changing all 512 channels.

     root@beaglebone:~/workspace/beaglebone-DMX/controllers# time python performance.py 1000